 Schedule Fun Events AND Decluttering Tasks.

-Scheduling time for fun will motivate you to get your not-so-fun projects completed.
+Scheduling time for fun will motivate you to complete your not-so-fun projects.
 We all love a reward after finishing something we don't like to do.
-Scheduling the fun time first, then adding the decluttering actionable tasks in time blocks before the fun activity will make the decluttering more bearable.
+Scheduling the fun time first, then adding the decluttering actionable tasks in time blocks before the fun activity, will make the decluttering more bearable.

 Hopefully, this summer, you will have lots of motivation to get your home organized.
 I hope this helps you make the most of your summer.